The Your Rental Includes

 Here you will find a blank slate, with only white twinkle lights on the beams, so it can be decorated however you wish!

 The back hall can be used for a buffet/food/ catering area.
-It is closed off from the main hall and can be entered from the Barn or through the back doors.
-The back entrance is right off the driveway so your vendors can use this entrance to set up your food.
+It is closed from the main hall and can be entered from the Barn or through the back doors.
+The back entrance is right off the driveway, so your vendors can use this entrance to set up your food.

 The barn, food service area, and restrooms are all handicap accessible.